ENGINEERED WOOD FLOORS

 • Typical: Every 3″ -4″ with staples, every 4″ -6″ with cleats, and within 1″ -2″ of end joints.
 Use appropriate size fastener for top nailing first row, last row and any area where blind nailer will not fit.

 5. Add each additional row of flooring.
-Distribute lengths, avoiding “H” patterns and other discernible patterns in adjacent runs.
+Distribute lengths, avoiding “H” patterns and other patterns in adjacent runs.
 Stagger end joints at least three times the width of the boards, as product allows.

 6. During installation of flooring pieces, push or gently tap boards flush to the previous row.
 Tap against the tongue; tapping the groove may damage the edge.
 To prevent damage to the finish, avoid tapping the face of the board with a rubber mallet.